When we’re growing our lovely adenium desert rose, sometimes it will grow strong & beautiful, and other times it will get sick and need our help.

 To find the rotted part of the roots, you may want to look at the yellow leaf.
-Then, trace it all the way down to the stem and the nearest roots around that branch.
+Then, following it like a blood vein, trace it all the way down to the stem and the nearest roots around that branch.

 Use your hands to touch and feel the root system.
 If it is rotted for only a small part, then cut the part out.
 And apply some garden lime powder or cinnamon on to heal the scar.

-If you don't like using the garden lime powder, here are some other super cheap sealants you can try:
+If you don't like using the garden lime powder, here are some other super cheap sealants:

-There are some other ways you can try to get rid of the rot:
+There are some other ways you can apply to get rid of the rot:

 - Use a high-pressure garden hose to blow the rotted part out

-- Soak the rotted roots in lime liquid to kill the harmful bacteria
+- Soak the rotted roots in lime solution to kill the harmful bacteria

 - Use a spoon to scoop out the rotted part